Fiat Chrysler Automobiles

-Fiat Chrysler Automobiles N.V.
-(FCA), now part of Stellantis, was an Italian-American multinational corporation primarily known as a manufacturer of automobiles, commercial vehicles, auto parts and production systems.
-The corporation was established by January 2012, when Fiat acquired a 58.5% stake of the Chrysler Group (which from 1998 to 2007 was part of DaimlerChrysler) and thus became, at that time, the 7th largest automaker (behind Toyota, General Motors, Volkswagen, Hyundai, Ford and Nissan).
+Fiat Chrysler Automobiles N.V., commonly known by the acronym FCA, was an Italian-American multinational corporation primarily known as a manufacturer of automobiles, commercial vehicles, auto parts and production systems.

+The corporation existed by January 2012, when Fiat Group acquired a 58.5% stake of the Chrysler Group (which from 1998 to 2007 was part of DaimlerChrysler) and thus became, at that time, the 7th largest automaker (behind Toyota, General Motors, Volkswagen, Hyundai, Ford and Nissan).
+Fiat Chrysler Automobiles (FCA) was then fully formed in October 2014, when the Fiat Group merged with the Chrysler Group after acquiring the US company's remaining 41.5% that January.

 Its corporate headquarters were domiciled in Amsterdam and its financial headquarters were in London.
 The holding company was listed on the New York Stock Exchange and Milan's Borsa Italiana.
 Exor, an Italian investment group controlled by the Agnelli family, owned 29% of FCA and controlled 44% through a loyalty voting mechanism, the largest block of shares.

-FCA's mass-market brands operated through two main subsidiaries: FCA Italy (previously Fiat) with headquarters in Turin, and FCA US (previously Chrysler) in Auburn Hills, Michigan.
+FCA's mass-market brands operated through two main subsidiaries: FCA Italy (previously Fiat Group Automobiles) with headquarters in Turin, and FCA US (previously Chrysler Group) in Auburn Hills, Michigan.
 The company's portfolio included brands Abarth, Alfa Romeo, Chrysler, Dodge, Fiat, Fiat Professional, Jeep, Lancia, Maserati, and Ram Trucks.
 Ferrari was spun off in 2016.
 FCA operated in four global markets (NAFTA, LATAM, APAC, EMEA).

-Starting in late 2019, FCA merged with the PSA Group (owner of the Peugeot and Citroën brands among others) on a 50-50 all-stock basis in a $50 billion merger.
+Starting in late 2019, FCA merged with the PSA Group on a 50-50 all-stock basis in a $50 billion merger.
 In 2020, the company announced its new name, Stellantis.
 In January 2021, the merger was complete with FCA resulting as the surviving entity and changed its name to Stellantis.

 FCA also owned industrial subsidiaries Comau, Mopar, Teksid and VM Motori.